QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-02-06-product-canvas-guide-fc1ae4.md

 ### Stage 1: Product stakeholder defines vision statement

 - The product stakeholder creates a vision statement outlining the product's goals, purpose, and strategic direction.
-- This vision statement is saved as a markdown file (e.g., `canvas/vision.md`) and uploaded to their GitHub repository.
+- They save this statement as a Markdown file (e.g., `canvas/vision.md`) and upload the file to their GitHub code repository.

 ### Stage 2: Configuration submission